 Have you wanted to make amigurumi crochet patterns, but you aren’t sure where to start?
-These projects can be so fun to make, and really are quite simple once you break down the steps.
+These projects can be so fun to make, and they really are quite simple once you break down the steps.
 In this video, crochet expert and amigurumi lover Brenda K.B.
-Anderson demonstrates how to make an adorable, crocheted kitty cat.
+Anderson demonstrates how to make an adorable crocheted kitty cat.
 You’ll learn everything you need to know to go forth and stitch all sorts of cute amigurumi projects!

 To begin, Brenda starts with the head/body of the cat.
-She makes an adjustable loop (also known as magic ring, magic loop, adjustable ring) and works six single crochets into it.
+She makes an adjustable loop (also known as magic ring, magic loop, or adjustable ring) and works six single crochets into it.
 She tightens the loop and begins working in continuous rounds.
 Because continuous rounds are worked in a spiral, it can be difficult to tell when you’re starting a new round; Brenda places a locking stitch marker to keep her place.
 She follows the pattern, increasing by working two single crochets into a single stitch.
 After working straight (one single crochet into each stitch) for several rounds, Brenda begins decreasing.
 She works her invisible decrease as follows:

 – Insert hook under front loop of next stitch